 Marvel at: Marischal College

-Marischal College is probably Aberdeen’s most iconic building and the second largest granite building in the world (the biggest is Monasterio del Escorial, once home to the King of Spain) it was built to house Aberdeen University and is now Aberdeen Council’s offices.
+Marischal College is probably Aberdeen’s most iconic building and the second-largest granite building in the world (the biggest is Monasterio del Escorial, once home to the King of Spain) it was built to house the University and is now the Council offices.

 Visit: Aberdeen Maritime Museum

 My favourite part of the museum was the story of Thermopylae.
-Launched in 1868 from Aberdeen, the Thermopylae was the fastest sailing boat ever made, no boat has yet broken its speed record from the UK to Australia in just 63 days.
+Launched in 1868, the Thermopylae was the fastest sailing boat ever made, no boat has yet broken its speed record from the UK to Australia in just 63 days.
 The Maritime Museum is free entry.